Trying Out The Goranger-JAKQ Challenge

 Seeing the late Masashi Ishibashi in his earliest role is highly emotional.
 Ishibashi died of old age.
 My first exposure to Ishibashi was probably his biggest waste of role -- as Professor Lehda in Kosoku Sentai Turboranger.
 Ishibashi was General Karr in Kagaku Sentai Dynaman and he was his best there IMHO.
 Ishibashi played the recurring villain called Iron Claw -- the supposed head of CRIME.
 Yes, that's what the organization is called.
 It turns out CRIME was controlled by a mysterious entity called SHINE -- the plot twist was just so funny!
 SHINE turned out to be some AI entity and had no real powers -- effectively making Iron Claw the true villain.
 It should be funny how Iron Claw took orders from a powerless AI entity.
 That made me laugh and cringe at the same time!

 JAKQ had two halves.
 The first half had their commander known as Joker (Daisuke Kujirai) as their commander.
 The organization is known as ISSIS -- way before the ISIS terrorist group was created decades later!
 The second half had its acting commander Soikichi Banba.
 The quartet was called JAKQ -- all named after cards.
 The Philippines aired it as Lucky ACES just like Goranger was aired as Star Rangers.
-I have no interest to watch the English dubs due to how badly done they can be.
+I have no interest in watching the English dubs due to how badly done they can be.
 Hiroshi Miyauchi played two different Super Sentai rangers in two different shows.
 Miyauchi's private life is so private I even wonder if he's got grandkids by now.
 It was also interesting that Mitchi Love was half-Caucasian.
 However, Mitchi's character Karen Mizuki had no hints of being born from a white parent and only her Japanese father (RIP) was shown.

 JAKQ only had 35 episodes.
 It's really rushed but somewhat understandable.
 Toei also had some rushed entries in the Kamen Rider series like Kamen Rider X only had 35 episodes and Kamen Rider Stronger only had 39 episodes.
 Infamously, Kamen Rider Amazons was cut short to merely 24 episodes.
 People who want to argue they're "not rushed" -- well you're welcome to disagree!
 It's probably because I'm too used to Super Sentai running for an entire year with the late 40s to early 50s number of episodes!
 It kinda reminds me of another reason why I don't like Power Rangers -- the Disney era rushed things from only 32-38 episodes!
 Again, if you disagree with me thinking that JAKQ and the other shows here aren't rushed -- FEEL FREE TO DO SO!

-The crossover movie which might make people believe that Super Sentai is part of that long timeline of contradicting events
+The crossover movie might make people believe that Super Sentai is part of that long timeline of contradicting events

 Interestingly, JAKQ's final episode aired on December 24, 1977.
 The movie was released on March 18, 1978.
 The movie may or may no longer be canon -- depending on how Toei views it.
 A golden rule to remember is that most Super Sentai crossover movies aren't meant to be canon -- but certain events make them feel like they're canon.
 A careful analysis of VS. Movies will show how they're pretty much like the Dragon Ball Z movies -- a series of fun What If scenarios!